lingjzhu/lingjzhu_old.github.io/_pages/about.md

    * I have also explored methods to liberate phoneticians' hands through automating extraction of articulatory features from ultrasound tongue imaging, an essential data collection method in articulatory phonetics.

 I support [Open Science](https://opensource.com/resources/open-science) and believe that the free flow of information in academia is essential to progress.
-I usally make available my code and data to ensure the replicability of my research.
+I usually make available my code and data to ensure the replicability of my research.